World Series of Poker bracelet: Bracelet description

 The 1976 bracelet looked "like gold nuggets kind of hammered flat".
 The bracelet in 1976 cost approximately $500.
 In the 1980s, Las Vegas jeweler Mordechai Yerushalmi became the exclusive manufacturer of WSOP bracelets until Harrah's Entertainment bought the rights to the WSOP in 2004.
 According to 2003 WSOP Champion Chris Moneymaker, the design of the bracelet remained relatively unchanged under Yerushalmi.
 In 2005, Gold and Diamond International based in Memphis, TN won the bid from Harrah's Entertainment to manufacture the 2005 World Series of Poker bracelets.
 The company also manufactures the WSOP circuit rings.

 In 2006, Frederick Goldman, Inc. made the WSOP bracelets while luxury watch maker Corum introduced some commemorative watches as part of the prize package.
 In 2006, the Champion's bracelet had 259 stones including 7.2 carats (1.4 g) of diamonds, 120 grams of white and yellow gold.
 It also used rubies to represent the heart and diamond suits, a sapphire to represent the spade and three black diamonds to represent the clubs.

 In 2007, Corum became the official bracelet manufacturer for the WSOP.
 Some of the 2007 World Series of Poker champions received both a watch and a bracelet from Corum.
 Corum designed four variations for the 2007 World Series of Poker Bracelets.
 The standard version that is presented to 53 winners features 53 diamonds.
 The Ladies World Champion receives a bracelet that is adorned with four black diamonds, two rubies and 87 blue sapphires.
 The $50,000 HORSE Champion Bracelet has 91 black diamonds and two rubies.
-The World Series of Poker Main Event Bracelet has 120 diamonds on 136 grams of 18 carat (75 percent) white gold.
+The World Series of Poker Main Event Bracelet has 120 diamonds on 136 grams of 18-karat (75 percent) white gold.
 The value of the 2007 bracelets have not been released, but the typical price of a Corum watch ranges from $1,500–$30,000+.